name: browserbase

 Remote mode (Browserbase)

-BROWSERBASE_API_KEYis set - Provides: anti-bot stealth, automatic CAPTCHA solving, residential proxies, session persistence
+BROWSERBASE_API_KEY - Provides: Verified browser mode, automatic CAPTCHA solving, proxies, session persistence

 - Use remote mode when: the target site has bot detection, CAPTCHAs, IP rate limiting, Cloudflare protection, or requires geo-specific access